-Review II: a review of a show currently viewable in London.
+Exhibition Review II: a review of a show currently viewable in London.

-Critical Debates presentation: a presentation outlining what the student intends to work on in his or her Critical Debates essay and research done to date.
+MACA02 Essay Presentation: a presentation outlining what the student intends to work on in his or her MACA02 essay and research done to date.

-Critical Debates essay: each student writes a long research paper on one of three topics- new media, site-specificity or participation in contemporary art.
+MACA02 Essay: each student writes a long research paper on one of three topics-new media, site-specificity or participation in contemporary art.